 1. Jesus was buried in a tomb by Joseph of Arimathea.

-All four gospels elude to Jesus being buried by a man named Joseph of Arimathea (Matt 27: 57-61, Mark 15: 42-47, Luke 23: 50-56, and John 19: 38-42).
+All four gospels mention Jesus being buried by a man named Joseph of Arimathea (Matt 27: 57-61, Mark 15: 42-47, Luke 23: 50-56, and John 19: 38-42).
 (KJV) In some Gospels he is referred to as a rich man, an honorable counselor, even a disciple of Jesus.
-This evidence makes it extremely unlikely to be a Christian invention as he is a member of the Sanhedrin.
+The fact he is spoken of being a member of the Sanhedrin makes it extremely unlikely this claim is a Christian invention.

-Now the place of Arimathea is currently lost in history, although there are a few hypotheses as to where it may have been located.
+While the place of Arimathea is currently lost to history, there are a few hypotheses as to where it may have been located.
 In Luke it is referred to as being a city of the Jews.
 In John’s gospel Nicodemus is mentioned as being present with Joseph at the time of Jesus’ interment.
-The consistency of all four gospels eluding to this specific man taking Jesus’ body after he died and having it entombed lend large plausibility that this is a true historical account of what happened.
+The consistency of all four gospels alluding to this specific man taking Jesus’ body after he died and having it entombed lend large plausibility that this is a true historical account of what happened.
 Interestingly the empty tomb story gives much credence to the plausibility of the burial story because it means all parties knew where He was buried.